intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/README.md

 ### SYCL and ESIMD interoperability

-SYCL kernels can call ESIMD functions using special invoke_simd() API.
+SYCL kernels can call ESIMD functions using the special `invoke_simd` API.
 Please see more details in [invoke_simd spec](../sycl_ext_oneapi_invoke_simd.asciidoc) Also, see for more [test cases here](../../../../test-e2e/InvokeSimd/)